fjvallarino/monomer/tasks.md

   - Create ContextMenu (could work similarly to Tooltip)
   - Rename ListView -> SelectList
     - Add support for multiple selection
   - Top pixel seems to be invisible.
 Is this macOS title bar related?
+Is left too?
     - Check if Info.plist has a related setting
   - Maybe offset should be in node info?
     - Focus tracking in nested non-expanded scrolls is not possible otherwise